Olive Hirst: Career

 Hirst left school in 1930 to join the advertising agency department of Sells in its overseas department the following year as secretary to H. G. Wood.
 She continued working with Wood until 1935, when he became chairman and managing director.
 Hirst aided Wood in a major way to operate Sells and accounts such as Brylcreem and Timothy Whites.
 Variously Hirst worked in each of the agency's departments, except for its studio department, and established the film and screen advertising department.
 Throughout the Second World War, she was given the responsibility of raising money for the Post Office by selling space for advertising in stamp books.
 It was Hirst's idea to sell advertising space in stamp books.

 In January 1950, she was appointed to the board of directors of Sells.
 Patricia Mann, who wrote Hirst's obituary in The Guardian, said that this "was a signal achievement in what was very much a man's world."
 Following the death of Wood nine months later in the year, Hirst was unanimously appointed managing director of Sells.
 This made her the first woman to be made a managing director of an advertising agency in Britain.
-That same year, Hirst was made the first female to be voted the vice-chairman of the Publicity Club of London after a four-year spell on the council and as secretary to the finance committee (of which she chaired between 1946 and 1951, when more than 900 people became members).
+That same year, Hirst was made the first female to be voted the vice-chairman of the Publicity Club of London (founded 1913) after a four-year spell on the council and as secretary to the finance committee (of which she chaired between 1946 and 1951, when more than 900 people became members).
 In 1959, she received the Layton Trophy from the Publicity Club.
 Hirst was the first woman to be made a fellow of the Institute of Practitioners in Advertising in 1961.
 She was also the first woman to gain election to its council.

 From 1959 to 1960, Hirst was president of the Women's Advertising Club of London (WACL).
 She was one of the primary instigators of the publications of the WACL's project that led to the publication of the 150 Careers in Advertising, with Equal Opportunity for Men and Women (subtitled 'with equal opportunities for men and women') by Patricia Mann in 1971.
 The book stated career opportunities in advertising for women and men with particular advice for women and it was aimed towards graduates, school leavers and those who entered the advertising industry from another career.
 Following her retirement, she began her second career.
 Hirst spent several years working as a supplier of oil drilling equipment for an international oil equipment company.
 Hirst wrote a regular newsletter to keep in contact with employees.